Simon P. Keefe: Media engagement

 Keefe has appeared in BBC Two's film, Mozart in Prague: Rolando Villázon on Don Giovanni (2014), for which he was principal musicological consultant.
 He has also appeared as a contributor to two BBC Two Newsnight films (2007, 2008) and Deutsche Welle's In Mozart's Footsteps: London (2006), alongside various radio appearances.

+Keefe has appeared on the website HistoFlick, in an article about the film, Amadeus (1984) on the reception and life of Mozart.

 Awards

 The Mozart Society of America awarded Keefe's 2012 monograph Mozart's Requiem: Reception Work and Completion the Marjorie Weston Emerson Award in 2013, for the best book or edition published in 2011 or 2012.

 Mozart in Context was named one of the "best classical music book releases of 2019" by the BBC Music Magazine, and received an "Outstanding Academic Title" award from the magazine Choice (American Library Association).